Third stream: Composers and performers

 A fusion of jazz with contemporary classical music came from the pen of Pete Rugolo, chief architect of the Stan Kenton Progressive Jazz Orchestra from 1947 to 1948 and the Innovations in Modern Music Orchestra of 1950 and 1951.
 A student of Milhaud, Rugolo studied the scores of Debussy, Ravel, and Stravinsky.
 The exploratory works of Robert Graettinger for Kenton from 1947 to 1952 combine contemporary classical techniques.
 His use of colorful graphs and charts for big band took his music into a harmonic and rhythmic realm unknown in jazz.
 Duke Ellington's music has been compared with that of classical composers Debussy, Ravel, and Frederick Delius in impressionistic work such as "Mood Indigo", "Dusk", and "Reflections in D", as well as in more extended composed works such as "Creole Rhapsody", "Reminiscing in Tempo", and "The Tattooed Bride".
 These tendencies were shared by his collaborator, composer Billy Strayhorn.
 Nikolai Kapustin writes fully notated music in a jazz idiom that fuses the Russian piano tradition with the virtuosic styles of Art Tatum and Oscar Peterson.

 Composer Krzysztof Penderecki experimented with compositionally guided free jazz improvisation in his "Actions for Free Jazz Orchestra".
 Hans Werner Henze brought free jazz into his compositions in Der langwierige Weg in die Wohnung der Natascha Ungeheuer.

+American classical and jazz pianist and composer, Uri Caine, released his album Uri Caine Ensemble Plays Mozart in 2006.
+This album is a fusion of classical music and jazz, which his ensemble reinterpreting pieces from Mozart's works through a jazz approach.

 New England Conservatory of Music

 During his tenure as president of the New England Conservatory of Music (NEC) in Boston, Gunther Schuller established a Third Stream Department with associated degree programs, appointing pianist-composer Ran Blake as department chair in 1973.
-Blake would continue to lead this unique department (eventually renamed Contemporary Improvisation) until his retirement in 2005, meanwhile broadening the concept to center on the "primacy of the ear", development of personal style, and improvisation, drawing on inspiration from all musics of the world.
+Blake would continue to lead this unique department (eventually renamed Contemporary Improvisation, now Contemporary Musical Arts) until his retirement in 2005, meanwhile broadening the concept to center on the "primacy of the ear", development of personal style, and improvisation, drawing on inspiration from all musics of the world.
 Faculty members have included a number of highly influential performer-composers including Jaki Byard, George Russell, and Hankus Netsky (who later became chair).
 Notable alumni include performers and ethnomusicologists, including Don Byron, Christine Correa, Dominique Eade, Matt Darriau, and many others.